 Habilitation (orientation, mobility and independence) training for children and young people

 Habilitation is the process of helping children and young people with a vision impairment to achieve as much independence as possible in their daily lives.
-Habilitation training is the responsibility of your local authority to deliver.
+The delivery of habilitation training is the responsibility of your local authority.

 It’s generally best to start habilitation as early as possible, with orientation and mobility training provided continuously as the child or young person grows up and encounters new situations.
 By building on their skills, they’ll gain the independence to move through life with confidence.

 Movement Matters encompasses a wide range of services and information, including:

 - Training to help children and young people with a vision impairment (CYPVI) move around safely and independently

 - Life skills training such as handling money, preparing food and managing appearance